University of New England - Innovation for a Healthier Planet

 Data Management & Sharing

-Data management is the process of validating, organizing, protecting, maintaining, and processing scientific data to ensure its accessibility, reliability, and quality.
+Data management is the process of validating, organizing, protecting, maintaining, and processing scientific data.
+It ensures your data is accessibile, reliabile, and high quality.

-Proper data management is crucial for maintaining scientific rigor and research integrity.
+Strong data management supports scientific rigor and research integrity.

 Data Management Plans

-Submitting a data management plan is a requirement for grant applications to many major funding agencies, including the National Science Foundation (NSF), the National Institutes of Health (NIH), and the National Endowment for the Humanities (NEH), in order to improve the rigor and reproducibility of the research they fund.
+Many major funding agencies require a data management plan (DMP) with grant applications.
+These include the National Science Foundation (NSF), the National Institutes of Health (NIH), and the National Endowment for the Humanities (NEH).

 See the NIH Data Management and Sharing Policy and UNE’s Research Data and Research Materials Management, Sharing and Security Policy

-Having a data management plan promotes the sharing of scientific data in order to:
+A data management plan supports the sharing of scientific data and:

 Creating your Data Management Plan

-A data management plan (DMP) is a relatively short document – no more than 2 pages.
-Your plan should describe what data is being generated, and how it will be described, shared and accessed.
+A data management plan (DMP) is a short document, typically no more than 2 pages.
+It outlines what data you will generate, and how you will describe, share and provide access to it.

 Resources for Writing Your Plan